 Are the programs accredited?

-The Human Services AAS program (General Track) is accredited by the Council for Standards in Human Service Education (CSHSE)
+The Social Services AA and the Human Services AAS program (General Track) is accredited by the Council for Standards in Human Service Education (CSHSE)

 3337 Duke Street